Oxidants and reductants in dough: ascorbic acid (E300), L-cysteine (E920), glucose oxidase and potassium bromate alternatives

 Thin or single-source (confidence: low):

-- L-cysteine dosage range (corrected to approx. 20–75 ppm): original cited source (src-061) did not contain specific ppm figures — range updated from dedicated BAKERpedia L-cysteine article; EU Reg 1333/2008 Annex II limit for E920 in bread still unconfirmed — needs regulatory verification
+- L-cysteine dosage range (corrected to approx. 20–75 ppm): the originally cited source did not contain specific ppm figures — range updated from dedicated BAKERpedia L-cysteine article; EU Reg 1333/2008 Annex II limit for E920 in bread still unconfirmed — needs regulatory verification

 - GOX dosage range (2–30 ppm enzyme protein): single-source (IntechOpen academic review) — needs manufacturer confirmation